R-loop

 An R-loop is a three-stranded nucleic acid structure, composed of a DNA:RNA hybrid and the associated non-template single-stranded DNA.
-R-loops may be formed in a variety of circumstances and may be tolerated or cleared by cellular components.
-The term "R-loop" was given to reflect the similarity of these structures to D-loops; the "R" in this case represents the involvement of an RNA moiety.
+R-loops may be formed in a variety of circumstances.
+They may be tolerated or cleared by cellular components.
+The name reflects the similarity of these structures to D-loops; the "R" in this case represents the involvement of an RNA moiety.

-In the laboratory, R-loops can be created by transcription of DNA sequences (for example those that have a high GC content) that favor annealing of the RNA behind the progressing RNA polymerase.
-At least 100bp of DNA:RNA hybrid is required to form a stable R-loop structure.
-R-loops may also be created by the hybridization of mature mRNA with double-stranded DNA under conditions favoring the formation of a DNA-RNA hybrid; in this case, the intron regions (which have been spliced out of the mRNA) form single-stranded DNA loops, as they cannot hybridize with complementary sequence in the mRNA.
+In the laboratory, R-loops can be created by transcription of DNA sequences (for example those that have a high GC content) that favor RNA annealing behind the progressing RNA polymerase.
+At least 100 base pairs (bp) of DNA:RNA hybrid is required to form a stable R-loop.
+R-loops may be created by hybridization of mature mRNA with double-stranded DNA under conditions favoring the formation of a DNA-RNA hybrid; in this case, the intron regions (spliced out of the mRNA) form single-stranded DNA loops, as they cannot hybridize with complementary mRNA sequences.

 History

 An illustration showing how a DNA-mRNA hybrid forms R-Loops in the regions where introns have been removed through splicing exons.

-R-looping was first described in 1976.
-Independent R-looping studies from the laboratories of Richard J. Roberts and Phillip A. Sharp showed that protein-coding adenovirus genes contained DNA sequences that were not present in the mature mRNA.
+R-looping was described in 1976.
+Independent R-loop studies from Richard J. Roberts and Phillip A. Sharp reported that protein-coding adenovirus genes contained DNA sequences that were not present in the mature mRNA.
 Roberts and Sharp were awarded the Nobel Prize in 1993 for independently discovering introns.
-After their discovery in adenovirus, introns were found in a number of eukaryotic genes such as the eukaryotic ovalbumin gene (first by the O'Malley laboratory, then confirmed by other groups), hexon DNA, and extrachromosomal rRNA genes of Tetrahymena thermophila.
+After their discovery in adenovirus, introns were found ineukaryotic genes such as the ovalbumin gene (by O'Malley, confirmed by other groups), hexon DNA, and extrachromosomal rRNA genes of Tetrahymena thermophila.

 In the mid-1980s, development of an antibody that binds specifically to the R-loop structure opened the door for immunofluorescence studies, as well as genome-wide characterization of R-loop formation by DRIP-seq.

-R-loop mapping
+Mapping

 R-loop mapping is a laboratory technique used to distinguish introns from exons in double-stranded DNA.
 These R-loops are visualized by electron microscopy and reveal intron regions of DNA by creating unbound loops at these regions.

-R-loops in vivo
+In vivo

 The potential for R-loops to serve as replication primers was demonstrated in 1980.
 In 1994, R-loops were demonstrated to be present in vivo through analysis of plasmids isolated from E. coli mutants carrying mutations in topoisomerase.
-This discovery of endogenous R-loops, in conjunction with rapid advances in genetic sequencing technologies, inspired a blossoming of R-loop research in the early 2000s that continues to this day.
+This discovery of endogenous R-loops, in conjunction with rapid advances in genetic sequencing technologies, inspired R-loop research in the early 2000s.